 SPEDIDAM in a nutshellAbout us

-Founded in 1959 by five musical performers, the SPEDIDAM (Society for the collection and distribution of performers rights) enables them to exercise control over the secondary uses of their recorded performances and to receive additional remuneration for such uses (recordings broadcast in shows, recordings used for film soundtracks, etc.).Presentation video
+Founded in 1959 by five musical performers, SPEDIDAM (Society for the collection and distribution of performers rights) enables them to exercise control over the secondary uses of their recorded performances and to receive additional remuneration for such uses (recordings broadcast in shows, recordings used for film soundtracks, etc.).Presentation video

-Number of supported projects
+Number of aids awarded

 The FAIR INTERNET Coalition proposal for the fair remuneration of performers